ParthShroff/MERNPractice/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I am learning CRUD principles from the following tutorial (https://dev.to/gerwinjonathan/making-first-simple-crud-app-with-mern-stack-4o6k) and implementing each of the CRUD components in the components folder.

 ## Available Scripts